Netflix Persuasion (2022) Trailer Review

 "I pledge you my honor, my fidelity, my love 'til death do us part."
 "What of truth?"

 Positive: One of my favorite moments of Fassbender's in Jane Eyre is not one of the romantic scenes that usually define a Rochester.
 Instead, it’s the scene where he sits gloomily at the piano playing an augmented fourth.
 Mrs. Fairfax comes forward with his tea and he responds with a morose, "Keep it!"
 Then we see his face communicate a vast array of emotions in just a few seconds: annoyance, weariness, frustration, sorrow, pain.
 What I like most about Fassbender's Rochester is that he is properly miserable, and it feels real.
 He is suffering, and the audience, like Jane in the novel, grieves for him without really knowing why.
-His acerbic wit is a front for his hurt, but as the film progresses we see other layers of him revealed—his genuine smile, his odd charm, his sensitivity.
+His acerbic humor is a front for his pain, but as the film progresses Fassbender layers other qualities—his genuine smile, his odd charm, his sensitivity.
 He, like Stephens in the 2006, adds a certain kind of sexiness to the role, but Fassbender's Rochester has less of the upper hand.
-He and Jane are clearly attracted to each other, but she's too good at resisting him, creating this cute dynamic where Rochester for once is the dazzled, infatuated pursuer.
+He and Jane are clearly attracted to each other, but she's too good at resisting him, creating a cute dynamic where Rochester for once is the dazzled, infatuated pursuer.
 Oh, and he delivers a top tier performance during the leaving scene!

 Negative: As with the 2011 adaptation in general, a lot of the negatives come down to lack of time, but that's not really a critique is it?
 When it comes to acting the unspoken details of Rochester, few can match Fassbender.
 His weakness is Rochester's romantic speaking parts.
-Compared to the rest of his performance, his delivery of the best lines from the book in the fire and proposal scenes don’t pack the same punch.
+Compared to the rest of his performance, his delivery of the best quotes from the book don’t pack the same punch.
 The iconic lines—"you rare unearthly thing,” “I must have you for my own,” “that expression did not strike delight in my very inmost heart”—seem to overpower him.
+He doesn’t quite find the authenticity in Brontë’s victorian language.

 1. Timothy Dalton, Jane Eyre 1983